rapid7/metasploit-framework/Meterpreter-Transport-Control.md

 * The `-t` option is what tells Metasploit what type of transport to add.
 The options are `bind_tcp`, `reverse_tcp`, `reverse_http` and `reverse_https`.
 These match those that are used for the construction of the original payloads.
 Given that we are not dealing with stages, there is no `reverse_winhttps` because Meterpreter always uses the WinHTTP API behind the scenes anyway.
 * The `-l` option specifies what we all know as the `LHOST` parameter.
 * The `-p` option specifies what we all know as the `LPORT` parameter.
-* The `-rt` option matches the `retry total` parameter.
-The measure of this value is in seconds, and should be a positive integer that is more than `-rw`.
+* The `-T` option matches the `retry total` parameter.
+The measure of this value is in seconds, and should be a positive integer that is more than `-W`.
-* The `-rw` option matches the `retry wait` parameter.
-The measure of this value is in seconds, and should be a positive integer that is less than `-rt`.
+* The `-W` option matches the `retry wait` parameter.
+The measure of this value is in seconds, and should be a positive integer that is less than `-T`.
-* The `-to` option matches the `communication timeout`.
+* The `-C` option matches the `communication timeout`.
 The measure of this value is in seconds, and should be a positive integer.
-* The `-ua` specifies a custom user agent that is used for HTTP requests.
+* The `-A` specifies a custom user agent that is used for HTTP requests.

 It is also possible to specify the following:

-* The `-lu` option allows the addition of a local URI (`LURI`) value that is prepended to the UUID URI that is used for all requests.
+* The `-u` option allows the addition of a local URI (`LURI`) value that is prepended to the UUID URI that is used for all requests.
 This URI value helps segregate listeners and payloads based on a URI.
-* The `-ph` option specifies a proxy host/IP.
+* The `-H` option specifies a proxy host/IP.
 This parameter is optional.
-* The `-pt` option specifies a proxy type, and needs to be set to `http` or `socks`.
-If not specified alongside the `-ph` parameter, the default type is `http`.
+* The `-B` option specifies a proxy type, and needs to be set to `http` or `socks`.
+If not specified alongside the `-H` parameter, the default type is `http`.
-* The `-pp` option specifies the port that the proxy is listening on.
-This should be set when `-ph` is set.
+* The `-P` option specifies the port that the proxy is listening on.
+This should be set when `-H` is set.
-* The `-pu` option specifies the username to use to authenticate with the proxy.
+* The `-U` option specifies the username to use to authenticate with the proxy.
 This parameter is optional.
-* The `-ps` option specifies the password to use to authenticate with the proxy.
+* The `-N` option specifies the password to use to authenticate with the proxy.
 This parameter is optional.
-* The `-ex` option specifies the overall Meterpreter session timeout value.
+* The `-X` option specifies the overall Meterpreter session timeout value.
 While this value is not transport-specific, the option is provided here so that it can be set alongside the other transport-specific timeout values for ease of use.
 * Finally the `-c` parameter can be used to indicate the expected SSL certificate.
 This parameter expects a file path to an SSL certificate in `PEM` format.
 The SHA1 hash of the certificate is extracted from the file, and this is used during the request validation process.
 If this file doesn't exist, or doesn't contain a valid certificate, then the request should fail.

 The following shows another example which adds another `reverse_tcp` transport to the transport list: